12 Tips for Compound Bow Setup

 During my annual late-season archery hunt in Montana, a good friend of mine missed a “slam dunk” shot at a fantastic buck.
 He was incredibly upset, but also certain there had to be a problem with his bow.
 We set out for camp to see if we could correct the problem.
 We quickly confirmed his arrows were hitting high of their mark, but his inability to shoot a tight group was also concerning.
+It was possible that there was an issue with his compound bow setup.

 I went to work trying to diagnose the cause, but couldn’t identify anything obvious.
 I checked all the basics and then adjusted the bow sight to correct the elevation problem.
 My friend’s elbow was hurting from an old injury, so I offered to check the other sight marks.
-I drew and shot the bow once, and it was obvious that much of his struggle was due to poor setup.
+I drew and shot the bow once, and it was obvious that much of his struggle was due to poor compound bow setup.
 I was able to get the bow sighted in, but it was a battle to group arrows consistently, even though his bow fits me reasonably well.

 There are a few basic goals you should have in mind when setting up your bow.
 First and foremost, you need to make sure the bow fits you, it’s well-tuned, and sighted in properly.